Anita Narwani, PhD - Group Leader

 email: [email protected]

 I am helping to establish a robust pillar in molecular biology for the Narwani Group.
 Being involved in a multitude of projects, I try to understand the different needs of the group and help whenever I can.
 Currently, I am trying to design primers for amplicon sequencing of phytoplankton marker genes with the aim of understanding genetic change in populations of algae as they change in dominance over time in natural communities.
-In providing my technical assitance, I am always developing new skills, and I hope to contribute to a better understanding of how evolutionary change contributes to species interactions and community structure in aquatic ecosystems.
+In providing my technical assistance, I am always developing new skills, and I hope to contribute to a better understanding of how evolutionary change contributes to species interactions and community structure in aquatic ecosystems.

 email: [email protected]